AdobeDocs/experience-manager-learn.en/help/assets/playlists/admin-view.md

 duration: 60
 exl-id: 924b3bab-e0ed-4b07-bded-344aab61eac5
 ---
-# AEM Assets Admin view playlists
+# AEM Assets Admin view ideo vplaylists

 Explore these playlists to master the AEM Assets as a Cloud Service Admin view—covering configuration, optimization, usage, and seamless integration with creative workflows.
 Get the insights you need to succeed with AEM Assets as a Cloud Service.